 But when I looked at their files, many had been getting A’s year after year.
 How could this be?

 It didn’t take long to identify the culprits.
 Bonus points.
 Group projects.
-Homework assignments completed by parents.
+Homework done by parents.
 Teacher-made assessments that weren’t aligned to standards.

 The reported grades were based on a hodgepodge of assessments.
 Once everything was averaged together, the final grade held very little meaning.